Jurors shown video at ex-officer's trial in Floyd's death - WTMJ

 Chauvin, 45, is charged with unintentional second-degree murder, third-degree murder and manslaughter.
 The most serious charge, the second-degree murder count, carries up to 40 years in prison.
 This is the first trial ever televised in Minnesota.

+Williams recalled that Floyd’s voice grew thicker as his breathing became more labored, and he eventually stopped moving.
+He said he saw Floyd’s eyes roll back in his head, likening the sight to fish he had caught earlier that day.

+Williams said he saw Floyd “slowly fade away … like the fish in the bag.”

-The first witness was Minneapolis police dispatcher Jena Scurry, who testified that she saw part of Floyd’s arrest unfolding via a city surveillance camera and was so disturbed that she called a duty sergeant.
+Earlier, Minneapolis police dispatcher Jena Scurry testified that she saw part of Floyd’s arrest unfolding via a city surveillance camera and was so disturbed that she called a duty sergeant.
 Scurry said she grew concerned because the officers hadn’t moved after several minutes.

 “You can call me a snitch if you want to,” Scurry said in her call to the sergeant, which was played in court.
 She said she wouldn’t normally call the sergeant about the use of force because it was beyond the scope of her duties, but “my instincts were telling me that something is wrong.”